 Hey, you’ve still got that rock star attitude and lust for adventure and I salute you — whatever age you’re at!
-But I also hear you that planning a single travel tour at 50+ can be intimidating and can look different than the trips the 20-something gals are taking.
+But I also hear that planning a single travel tour at 50+ can be intimidating and can look different from the trips the 20-something gals are taking.
 That doesn’t mean you can’t let your silly side shine and have some fun on the road!

 If that midlife crisis is sinking in and you’re ready to prove age really is just a number, then this post is for you.

-You’ll learn why some people over 50 decide to become solo travelers, how to arrange to go traveling solo, and get some great ideas about some of the most popular destinations where you can join fellow travelers exploring local culture and enjoying authentic experiences across the world.
+You’ll learn why some people over 50 decide to become solo travelers, how to arrange to go traveling solo, and get some great trip ideas, about some of the most popular destinations where you can join fellow travelers exploring local culture and enjoying authentic experiences across the world.

 Why You Might Be Thinking of a Midlife Single Travel Tour

 When we’re in our 20s and 30s we often make grand plans for travel — Norway!
 London!
 Backpacking through Europe!
 But as the years pass and life gets more complicated, those dreams of seeing the sights and doing all the adventures can take a backseat.

 Now, maybe you’ve checked in with yourself and realized it’s time for a change.
 Good on you!
 No matter what your reason to travel, there are so many ways you can still enjoy adventure travel in mid-life while traveling solo.